Marianne Faithfull - As Tears Go By (1965)

 283. See Emily Play by Pink Floyd 1967

-Originall I heard a version of this by David Bowie on his Pin Ups album of covers.
-At the time all I knew of Pink Floyd was Dark side Of The Moon which I liked but I was no Pink Floyd fan.
-It was just too omnipresent, rattling out of everyones stereo speakers.
+Originally I heard a version of this by David Bowie on his Pin Ups album of covers.
+At the time all I knew of Pink Floyd was Dark Side Of The Moon which I liked but I was no Pink Floyd fan.
+It was just too omnipresent, sonically blasting out of everyone's stereo speakers.
 A good test for the sound system.
-Then I bought a book called the best of NME and there was this article by Nick Kent about Syd Barrett.
-It was very intrigueing.
+Music shops would put it on so you could hear how good the speakers were.
+Then I bought a book called The Best of NME and there was this article by Nick Kent about Syd Barrett.
+It was a fantastic read (as were a lot of the other articles in the book.
+NME was the go-to music bible)

 One day at K-Mart I spotted a copy of Relics at Kmart for $1.99 so I thought I'd give it a go.
+Relics was kind of a cheap compilation of early Pink Floyd songs sold on the back of the newfound success.
 It was of course fantastic.
 As was the original version of See Emily Play.
 A terrific if slightly eccentric pop song of the late sixties.
 This was a Pink Floyd I could love and still do.
-Especially after I managed to pick up a copy of Piper At The Gates of Dawn a few years later. later I would become a bit obsessive about the Syd barret phase of Floyd's career.
-I was listening to them day and night while in the outside world everyone else was listening to rubbish like Another Brick in The Wall.
+Especially after I managed to pick up a copy of their Piper At The Gates of Dawn album a few years later.
+Later I would become a bit obsessive about the Syd Barrett phase of Floyd's career.
+I was listening to them day and night while in the outside world, everyone else was listening to Another Brick in The Wall.

 Thursday, September 8, 2011